MaximilianHanussek/virtual_cluster/README.md

 - Access to remote resources (internet)

 ## Installation and Usage
-The following information will help you to setup and use the virtual UNICORE cluster
+The following information will help you to setup and use the virtual UNICORE cluster.
+This guide is tested for Linux on CentOS7 with Terraform version 0.11.13.

 ### 1. Download/clone the git repository
 In order to use the sources you need to download or clone this git repository to your local machine.